inthuyen/CYPRESS/README.md

 2. Open a command line shell in the parent directory.
 3. Run the command `docker compose up --build -d`
 4. Edit the port settings in the docker-compose.yml file to choose an available port.
 5. Log into phpMyAdmin using "mysql" as the server, "root" as the username, and "yourpassword" as the default password.

-<sub>Note: The password for phpMyAdmin can be changed in the docker-compose.yml file.</sub>
+The password for phpMyAdmin can be changed in the docker-compose.yml file.
 6. Import the DATABASE.sql file into phpMyAdmin to create the database and tables.
 7. Run the command `docker compose down` to stop the processes.